 - Participants can borrow up to 4.5 times their household income, up from the current four times.

 The type of home you plan to purchase plays a factor.
 You may be eligible for a loan of 5% for resale purchases, and 10% if the property is a new build.
 To be eligible for the incentive at least one person in your household has to be a first-time home Buyer, and the property cannot be used as an investment property.
-If you’re looking to save money on your first home, our FREE guide for first time home Buyers will help you learn what rebates you are eligible to receive.
+If you’re looking to save money on your first home, check out if you qualify for a tax-free first home savings account (FHSA).

 What areas are included in the Incentive?